wxue/sddr_ws/README.md

 ![2](./img/gazebo2.png)

 ##### However, it has been first degisened as below.
-(I remodeled it for kinematics concerns - it the movement smoother.)
+(I remodeled it for kinematics concerns - to make the movement smoother.)

 ![RViz](./img/RViz_0.png)
 ![gazebo](./img/gazebo_0.png)